Main menu:

 Aldehyde fixation, especially glutaraldehyde, induces a tissue fluorescence that spans the visible spectrum,

-?red range.
+although it is especially bright in the yellow?red range.
 This induced fluorescence may obscure the localization of a fluorescent probe and may lead to false positive identification.
 When possible use a fluorescein-like probe

 (fluorescein, Oregon Green, Cy2, BODIPY Fl, etc.) since its fluorescence emission may be distinguished from